 Ai’s career as an artist met with a few headwinds during its formative years.
 However, in 1988, after spending 7 years in the US, he debuted his solo show aptly titled “Old Shoes, Safe Sex” at Art Waves/Ethan Cohen Gallery in New York.
 Sadly, his father became ill and he had to go back to China to look after him.
-During this time, he wrote 3 popular books based on interviews he had with his favorite artists, including Jeff Koons, Marcel Duchamp, and Andy Warhol.
+During this time, he wrote 3 popular books based on interviews with his favorite artists, including Jeff Koons, Marcel Duchamp, and Andy Warhol.
 In these books, he tried to join the dots between the old-school generation of artists and contemporary ones in Beijing.

 Awards and Recognition

 He received the 2008 Chinese Contemporary Arts Award for Lifetime Achievement.
 In 2010, he received the Das Glas der Vernunft at Kassel Citizen Award, Germany.
 In December 2011, he was a runner-up in the Time’s Person of the Year Award.
-A year later, he received the inaugural Václav Havel Prize for Creative Dissent of the Human Rights Foundation and the recipient of The International Center of Photography Cornell Capa Award.
-He has also been awarded the Appraisers Association Award for Excellence in the Arts, and Amnesty International’s Ambassador of Conscience Award, in Berlin, in 2013 and 2015 respectively.
+A year later, he received the inaugural Václav Havel Prize for Creative Dissent of the Human Rights Foundation and the International Center of Photography Cornell Capa Award.
+He has also been awarded the Appraisers Association Award for Excellence in the Arts, and Amnesty International’s Ambassador of Conscience Award, in Berlin, in 2013 and 2015, respectively.